pavmav/udacity_capstone_wh/README.md

 This project is a simple backend warehouse engine.
 Users can create warehouses, items, perform warehouse operations and see the balances of items in warehouses.

+Data model consists of Warehouses, Items stored in these warehouses and Balances table storing number of every item in warehouse.

+Warehouses have name and "overdraft control" control feature.
+If overdraft control is set to True, then API will not allow operations, that lead to balance of any item in the warehouse be less than 0.

+Items have name and volume feature.
+Volume is not required for every item.
+If the volume is set, then API will return total volume of item calculated as quantity*volume.

+Both Warehouses and Items have "unique" constraint on names.
+So, API will not allow to create or edit warehouse or item if there already exists warehouse or item with such name.

+API is iupposed to have thee access levels:
+- Authenticated users with role Manager have full access to API: they can create, edit and delete items and warehouses, post balance operations and get all the information.
+- Authenticated users with role User can only post balance operations using existing warehouses and items.
+And also get any information.
+- Anyone can get all the information about warehouses, items and balances, that does not require authentification.

 As a part of the Fullstack Nanodegree, it serves as a capstone for he whole course.

 All backend code follows [PEP8 style guidelines](https://www.python.org/dev/peps/pep-0008/).